-Doctor of Education (Ed.D.)
+DOCTOR OF EDUCATION (Ed.D.)

 Research Core 9 hours

-EDL 810, 811, 812 or 910.
+EDE 010, 011, 012 01 710.

 Academic Core 9 hours

 EDL 820, 821, 822, 823, 826, 924, or 925.

 Rural Studies Core 6 hours

+EDL 930, 931, or COU 905.

+Concentration 1: Leadership and Policy Studies12 hours

+Selected from advanced graduate course offerings

-- EDL 930, 931, or COU 905. - Concentration 1: Leadership and Policy Studies......12 hours Selected from advanced graduate course offerings and aligned with the student's program of study to create an individualized track that is both cognizant of background experiences and prior knowledge and relevant to professional objectives.
-(At the time of transfer, no courses older than eight(8) years old will apply.)
+Concentration 1: Leadership and Policy Studies12 hours Selected from advanced graduate course offerings and aligned with the student's program of study to create an individualized track that is both cognizant

+create an individualized track that is both cognizant

+of background experiences and prior knowledge and

+relevant to professional objectives.
+(At the time of

+transfer, no courses older than eight(8) years old will

+apply.)

+Cognate Area6 hours

+Two advanced graduate courses chosen from a

+department or program outside the leadership

+specialization area.
+(At the time of transfer, no courses

+older than eight(8) years old will apply.)

+Field Experience

+EDL 900.

+Dissertation/ Capstone12 hours

+EDL 999 (register multiple times)

+LDL /// (register multiple times)